aws/aws-cdk/packages/@aws-cdk/app-delivery/README.md

   files: '**/*'
 ```

-The `PipelineDeployStackAction` expects it's `inputArtifact` to contain the result of
+The `PipelineDeployStackAction` expects it's `input` to contain the result of
 synthesizing a CDK App using the `cdk synth -o <directory>`.